 Day3: Tracking gorillas in Volcanoes National Park

-Today you retrace your route back to Kigali, in time to check in for the afternoon flight to Nairobi.
+Today you retrace your route back to Kigali, in time to check in for the afternoon flight to Nairobi and onward back to the UK.
 If time allows, before heading to the airport you may be able to have a quick look at the city, and visit the Genocide Memorial, a moving testimony to this developing nation's recent harrowing history.
-Breakfast and lunch are included today.

 Day6: Arrive UK

 You should note: Depending on the availability of gorilla permits, the order of days in the Parc National des Volcans may be reversed.
 The price of this trip includes a contribution of US$100 per person to support a non-profit organisation set up by our local supplier in Uganda.
 This trust supports a variety of community and conservation activities in and around Virunga Lodge, which in turn enhance the livelihood of local communities and help to ensure the survival of the great apes.
 A second day gorilla permit can be arranged (optional, cost approximately US$750 per person, increasing to US$1,500 in 2018)